Akanshamandhana/Datamgmt/Docs/Cli.md

-Ls- COmmand used for listing
+ls command is used for listing

-More commands to learn CAT
+cat command is used for reading file